The 50 Most Beloved TV Couples of All Time

 Police officer Stef (Teri Polo) and principal Lena (Sherri Saum) got off to a rocky start.
 They met when Stef was married to a man and wasn't out—though she eventually divorced her husband in order to be with Lena.

-The Fosters showed that two women can have a strong, love-filled marriage and create a beautifully flawed blended family, made up of biological, adopted, and foster children.
+The Fosters showcased two women in a strong, passionate marriage, along with their blended family, made up of biological, adopted, and foster children.
 These two were inherently good people who were good to each other, too.
 No matter what came at these ladies, they pushed through, giving audiences something to believe in.

 Rebecca and Herself, Crazy Ex-Girlfriend